Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective: Introduction

 With the proliferation of the Internet-of-Things (IoT) technology, there has been an increasing interest in the \textit{efficient} use of the shared wireless spectrum \cite{aggarwal2023weighted,aggarwal2023large,mason2024multi}.
 To enable the same, semantic communication is an emerging paradigm that aims to transmit only \textit{relevant} information through shared resources rather than just the raw data, leading to more intelligent and context-aware communication systems, especially in bandwidth-constrained environments \cite{lan2021semantic}.
 For instance, in \cite{uysal2022semantic}, it has been argued that with semantic communication, it is possible to reduce the transmission rate without significant loss in the system performance; the paper \cite{du2023rethinking} discusses the potential energy savings resulting from semantic interaction in connected autonomous vehicles; and the paper \cite{kountouris2021semantics} demonstrates the effectiveness of semantics powered sampling for remote real-time source reconstruction.
 We refer the interested reader to \cite{ayan2022semantics,yang2022semantic}, and the references therein for additional details.
 In this work, we capture the semantics of information using the value of information (VoI) metric \cite{soleymani2021valu}.
 This metric essentially measures the (excess) payoff derived by a team from the information communicated by the sensor to the controller as opposed to no communication, thereby providing a quantitative basis for evaluating the effectiveness of semantic communication in our proposed approach.

 Thus, we list the main contributions of our work as follows.

-\begin{enumerate} \item We consider a \textit{multi-team} dynamic networked game problem with a costly uplink where each team operates in a non-cooperative game setting due to interactions over a shared resource whilst coordinating its optimal communication and control actions to ensure stabilization of the underlying dynamical system.
-The setups described in Subsection \ref{subsec:Team_optimal} constitute special cases of our work up to appropriate modifications. \item In view of the challenge in finding Nash equilibrium policies due to the presence of a large number of teams, we use the framework of mean-field team games to compute approximate \textit{decentralized} Nash equilibrium controller-sensor policies for each team.
-In the process, we first notice the general non-contractivity of the mean-field operator due to the finite cardinality of the sensor action space, which precludes the existence of a mean-field team equilibrium (MFTE).
-To alleviate this issue, we employ probabilistic Boltzmann-type policies to approximate the optimal sensor policy, which are dependent on the average utilization of the wireless channel (or the mean traffic flow over the network).
-The same is then used to prove the existence and uniqueness of an approximate MFTE. \item Finally, we demonstrate that the MFTE obtained above constitutes an approximate Nash equilibrium for the finite-team system, where the approximation is induced by (1) the number of teams $(N)$ in the system, and (2) the Boltzmann-parameter $(\alpha)$ characterizing the approximate sensor policy. \end{enumerate}
+\begin{enumerate} \item We address the problem of equilibrium computation and analysis in shared-channel multi-team noncooperative dynamic games.
+The complexity introduced by the presence of a large number of teams renders exact computations intractable.
+To overcome this, we leverage the framework of mean-field team games to compute approximate decentralized Nash equilibrium (controller-sensor) policies for each team (as established in Proposition \ref{prop:existence} and Theorem \ref{thm:uniqueness}).
+The novelty of our approach lies in addressing the general non-contractivity of the mean-field operator, caused by the finite cardinality of the sensor action space.
+This non-contractivity precludes the existence of a mean-field team equilibrium (MFTE).
+To resolve this challenge, we introduce probabilistic Boltzmann-type policies to approximate the optimal sensor policies which effectively smoothen out the non-contractivity issues by introducing stochasticity into the decision-making process as a function of the average utilization of the wireless channel (or the mean traffic flow across the network).
+This formulation subsequently allows us to establish the existence and uniqueness of an approximate MFTE.

-We would also like to note that our current work is closest in spirit to \cite{soleymani2021valu}.
-Here, however, we consider a multi-team problem as opposed to a single team problem considered in \cite{soleymani2021valu}.
-Nonetheless, we utilize the team optimal policy notions and heuristics employed in \cite{soleymani2021valu} in the current work as well.
-The added non-trivial challenge is to solve for the Nash equilibrium policies on top of the team-optimal policies for each team.
-This has required us to frame the problem as a MFTG and consequently compute approximate Nash policies between the finite number of teams.